How to solve Syllogism Questions for CAT

 Approach:

-1) Convert Statements in a way that the common term in both the statements is the predicate of the proposition and the subject of the second statement.
+1) Convert Statements so that the common term in both statements is the proposition’s predicate and the subject of the second statement.

-In the above propositions, the common term is Indians.
+The common term in the above propositions is Indians.
 So, let’s align Indians as the predicate of the first statement.
-This conversion can be done by using the table below.
+The table below can be used to convert this.

 So, as the first statement is of type 2, it will be converted into type 2 .
 The converted statement is “Some browns are Indians”.